Aakarshan-chauhan/Tensorflow-cert/README.md

 - [ ] Use image augmentation to prevent overfitting.

-- [x] Use ImageDataGenerator.
+- :heavy_check_mark: Use ImageDataGenerator.

-- [x] Understand how ImageDataGenerator labels images based on the directory structure.
+- :heavy_check_mark: Understand how ImageDataGenerator labels images based on the directory structure.

 ### 3. Natural language processing (NLP)